The Power of Group Therapy in Addiction Recovery

 Increased Motivation and Accountability

 When surrounded by others in recovery, you are naturally more motivated to progress alongside them and celebrate your achievements.
-In doing so, you increase your self-awareness and hold yourself accountable in your recovery journey as well as an active group member.
+Being an active member in group therapy sessions means growing with your peers and uplifting one another.
+You learn to hold yourself accountable throughout your recovery journey, knowing your group members are doing the same.

 Improved Communication and Interpersonal Skills

 Addiction can negatively impact different areas of your life, including your social life.
-Improving communication and interpersonal skills happens over time in group therapy as you practice sharing your experiences in a clear, healthy way and grow bonds with your peers.
-You can then apply these skills outside of your group, healing relationships at work, home, and/or school.
+Improving interpersonal and communication skills happens over time in group therapy as you practice sharing your experiences in a clear, healthy way and grow bonds with your peers.
+You then apply these skills outside of your group, healing relationships at work, home, and/or school.

 Reduced Feelings of Isolation and Loneliness

-Addiction can make you feel isolated and alone, which is why group therapy is important to show you that you are not alone in your experiences and feelings.
-You learn that you can turn to others in times of need and find strength within a community.
+Addiction can make you feel isolated and alone, which is why group therapy is important in showing you that you are not alone in your experiences and feelings.
+There is strength in community, and our group therapy sessions offer you an outlet to turn to others, whether it’s your peers, a licensed professional counselor (LPC), or a licensed clinical social worker (LCSW), in times of need.

 Enhanced Self-Esteem and Confidence

-Through consistent attendance in group therapy, you can eventually see the progress you and your peers have made in recovery.
-From practicing healthy coping mechanisms to building a community, you grow confidence in yourself and others that you can overcome addiction and sustain sobriety.
+Through consistent attendance in group therapy, you eventually see the progress you and your peers have made in recovery.
+From practicing healthy coping skills to building a community, you grow confidence in yourself and your support group that you can overcome addiction and sustain sobriety.

 The Role of Group Therapy in the Recovery Process

-Group therapy offers you a strong support network that promotes sobriety and helps you hold yourself accountable in recovery and as an active group member.
+Group therapy in Denver, CO, offers you a strong support network that promotes sobriety and helps you hold yourself accountable both in recovery and as an active group member.
 Through human connection, you learn, teach, build, and heal together.

 The Importance of Peer Support in Recovery